knamatame0729/Robotics-Modelling-and-Control/README.md

 - If each rotation is defined with respect to a fixed(initial) frame, apply them using pre-multiplication in reverse order:
 *R(final)* = *Rₙ ...
 R₂R₁*

+## Kinematics
+- **Forward Kinematics (FK)** - Computing an end-effector pose from joint angles, visualising reachable workspace, and implementing an efficient single-pass FK algorithm for arbitrary chains.
+- **Differential Kinematics** - Deriving the Jacobian matirix, interpreting its geometric meaning, plotting the manipulability ellipse, and detecting singularities via rank/condition tests.
+- **Inverse Kinematics (IK)** - Solving the pose-to-joint problem through both analytic and numerical techniques.

+## Position of a Rigid Body
+A rigid body is completely described in space by its position and orientation with respect to a reference frame.

 ## Workspace visualisation (planar 2‑R)

 [workspace_visualize.py](https://github.com/knamatame0729/Robotics-Modelling-and-Control/blob/main/workspace_visualize.py)